hwcadebrown/WebProgrammingY2S1/README.md

 You can view a demo state of the game at https://hwcadebrown.github.io/WebProgrammingY2S1/

+Trains of Pain trailer https://youtu.be/tVdoyVwYqSQ

 Live game demonstration (client-side)  https://youtu.be/jN-QC9m8PtY

-Heroku app [PENDING]